austinLorenzMccoy/JuaPesa/paper/PAPER_SUMMARY.md

 You now have a **complete, publication-ready research paper** that:

-- ✅ Tells a compelling story about solving real-world problems
+- ✅ Presents a systematic approach to solving real-world problems
 - ✅ Demonstrates significant technical innovation
 - ✅ Shows measurable economic impact
-- ✅ Is written in an accessible, humanized style
+- ✅ Maintains academic rigor with clear presentation
 - ✅ Meets all arXiv submission requirements
 - ✅ Has comprehensive documentation and tools